freeCodeCamp/learn-bash-by-building-a-boilerplate/TUTORIAL.md

 #### HINTS

 - Use the "remove" command
+- Here's an example: `rm <filename>`
 - You previously used `rm background.jpg`
+- It's the `header.png` file
+- Enter `rm header.png` in the terminal
 - Don't try to use a different method to delete the file
-- Enter `rm header.png` in the terminal
 - Make sure you are in the `website` folder first
 - Enter `cd ~/project/website` to get to the `website` folder if you aren't there